Leading Causes of Underride Accidents

 Underride Guards: Are They Actually Effective?

 While one would assume these guards would be effective in their purpose of preventing cars from sliding under the truck, a recent study by the Insurance Institute for Highway Safety (IIHS) shows these products may not be as helpful hoped.

 The IIHS essentially came to the conclusion that even at slower speeds, these guards were failing.
 The IIHS conducted numerous tests to discover if this product met the U.S. federal standards for accidents in comparison to the (much stricter) standards enforced by the Canadian government.
 After their tests, they realized that in the majority of the tests, the underride guards failed to perform when a car was traveling at 35 mph.
 The Canadian guards that met their higher standard were able to protect the cars at the same speeds.
 Not only should there be a mandatory regulation that all trucks have these underride guards, there need to be much higher standards given in order to make sure that the guards perform their designated tasks—protecting cars in an accident.

 We've Recovered Billions of Dollars for the Injured.
 Call (888) 493-1629 Today.

-If you or a loved one has been involved in a truck accident, you need to immediately speak to a truck accident attorney from our firm.
+If you or a loved one has been involved in a truck accident, you need to immediately speak to our firm.
 At Arnold & Itkin, we have handled some of the largest truck accident cases in the U.S. The reckless, negligent behaviors of drivers and trucking companies can be brought to light and used in the representation of your accident case.
 We know what it takes to successfully recover damages for victims, and we are prepared to employ the necessary measures to protect and uphold your rights after an accident of this nature.
-When facing trucking and insurance companies, you need to match fire with fire by hiring the best attorneys.
+When facing trucking and insurance companies, you need to match fire with fire by hiring the best Houston personal injury attorneys.

 Contact Arnold & Itkin at (888) 493-1629.
 We would be happy to provide you with a free consultation.